gretkierewicz/dissertation/README.md

 - Added to Employee: pensum, limit and sum of plan_hours
 - Validation for plan's hours checking if employee's pensum limit would be exceeded
 - FIX / Plan ViewSet - get_object method uses get_object_or_404 now
+- Validator for pensum limit - should be always greater than pensum value

 ### To be done: